 The Hacker News example isn't about cryptography itself, but random numbers are vital to cryptographic schemes.
 For example, any HTTPS session starts as follows:

-The web browser checks that the certificate is valid.
-If it is, it generates a random 'pre-master secret' that will be used to secure the connection.
+- The web browser checks that the certificate is valid.
+If it is, it generates a random 'pre-main secret' that will be used to secure the connection.

 Here's part of how a computer using WiFi establishes a secure connection to an access point using the popular WPA2 protocol: